telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 If the scrolling functionality of the Grid is disabled, the overlay is displayed over the whole Grid.
 If scrolling is enabled, the overlay is displayed over the scrollable data area.

-For more information on initializing the Grid inside hidden containers, refer to the article on the [appearance of the Grid]({% slug appearance_kendoui_grid_widget %}#configure-the-loading-indicator).
+For more information on configuring the loading indicator in the Grid, refer to the article on the [appearance of the widget]({% slug appearance_kendoui_grid_widget %}#configure-the-loading-indicator).

 ## Width